puredrinkology/website/content/recipes/yoghurt-cooler/index.md

     until they''re completely crushed.'
 shortname: Yoghurt Cooler
 source: thecocktaildb
-title: The Yoghurt Cooler Shake
+title: The Yoghurt Cooler Smoothie
 visual: '##  Yoghurt Cooler Visual Description Prompt:**Imagine a Yoghurt Cooler.
   Describe its appearance in detail.
 Consider:*** **Color:**  What colors are present in the drink?
 Is it vibrant and colorful, or muted and refreshing?
 How does the